jclark/satpulse/README.md

 - for the i210 and other PC-based options, see my [pc-ptp-ntp-guide](https://github.com/jclark/pc-ptp-ntp-guide) project
 - for the CM4 option, see my [rpi-cm4-ptp-guide](https://github.com/jclark/rpi-cm4-ptp-guide) project

-When choosing a GPS receiver for use with gps4ptp, I recommend using a u-blox receiver.
+When choosing a GPS receiver for use with SatPulse, I recommend using a u-blox receiver.

 For PTP to work well, clients need to have NICs with PTP hardware timestamping support.
 This is a common feature of modern NICs.
 The PTP features also need to be supported by the driver.
 Intel NICs generally have PTP hardware timestamping with Linux driver support.